 The Rough and Tumblr World of David Karp

 Karp wasn’t like a lot of kids.
-He grew up on the Upper West Side of Manhattan as the oldest son of Michael Karp, a film and television composer, and Barbara Ackerman, a science teacher at the prestigious Calhoun School, where he also attended.
-The Calhoun School bills itself as an independent, comprehensive prep school.
+He grew up on the Upper West Side of Manhattan as the oldest son of Michael Karp, a film and television composer, and Barbara Ackerman, a science teacher at the prestigious Calhoun School, which bills itself as an independent, comprehensive prep school, where he also attended.

-He attended junior high for about a year, before dropping out to work on side projects, all while being home schooled.
-At 16, UrbanBaby hired him to do solve technical issues, expected to take several days.
-He completed it in four hours, and UrbanBaby owner John Maloney hired him as the head of product, giving him a small amount of equity as well.
+He attended junior high for about a year, before dropping out to be home schooled so he could work on side projects.
+Then at 16, UrbanBaby hired him to do solve technical issues.
+Expected to take several days, he completed it in just four hours, so UrbanBaby owner John Maloney hired him as its head of product, giving him a small amount of equity as well.

-UrbanBaby was a great training ground, but he wanted more -- and got his opportunity when CNET bought out the site in 2006.
-He used money from his shares and started a software consultancy company, called “Davidville."
-He hired engineer Marco Arment through a Craigslist advertisement, and the pair began work on their own platform during a two-week gap between contracts.
-In 2007, at 21, he launched Tumblr, the blogging platform that, at last report, had more than 87 million users.
-Those numbers continue to grow as people -- tiring of Facebook and its influx of parents -- launch their own blogs.
+UrbanBaby was a great training ground, but Karp wanted more.
+He would get his opportunity when CNet acquired the site in 2006.
+With the money from his shares, he started a software consultancy company, called “Davidville” and hired engineer Marco Arment through a Craigslist advertisement.
+The pair began work on their platform during a two-week gap between contracts, and in 2007, at 21, he launched Tumblr, the blogging platform that, at last report, had more than 87 million users.
+Those numbers continue to grow as people — tiring of Facebook and its influx of parents — launch their own blogs.

-Just six years after launching Tumblr, Karp's has a net worth of about $200 million.
-Now at just 26, Karp credits his business methods, which raised the eyebrows of more-seasoned executives, for much of his success.
+Just six years after launching Tumblr, Karp has a net worth of about $200 million.
+Now at just 26, he credits his business methods, which have raised the eyebrows of more-seasoned executives, for much of his success.
 For example, he said he doesn’t believe in scheduling meetings or keeping a calendar, because he thinks appointments are “caustic to creativity.”

 “It’s so frustrating when you’re in the middle of a great conversation or work groove, and you realize, “Oh, I’ve got an appointment.
-I’ve got to bolt,” he said.
-"I prefer the “let’s just call each other when we need something or want to hang out” approach.
+I’ve got to bolt,” he told Inc. Magazine.
+“I prefer the “let’s just call each other when we need something or want to hang out” approach.
 That way, I never have to cancel on people, which is always a bummer.”

-He also describes himself as a compulsive note taker, because he says he has a bad memory.
-He always writes with the same kind of pen, a Pilot Precise V7, which won't smudge.
-In addition to to-do lists, he uses his notebooks to sketch out Tumblr ideas.
-His meeting style is different too.
-On Mondays, his team meets not around conference tables, but in a room designed to be cozy, including a couch and chairs.
-The office is an open loft, and he works alongside his employees using two monitors -- one for writing code and one that keeps Tumblr open all the time.
-He doesn’t follow many Tumblr users, but he does post and reblog items from his own blog often.
+His meeting style is different, too.
+On Mondays, his team meets not around conference tables, but in a cozy room with a couch and chairs.
+The office is an open loft, so he can work alongside employees using two monitors — one for writing code and another to keep Tumblr open all the time.
+He doesn’t follow many users, but he does post and reblog items from his own blog often.

-He doesn’t code all day anymore, either.
-“That changed when we hired engineers who were a lot smarter than me,” he said.
-"Occasionally, I’ll sit in on their meetings to get a sense of what’s going on and see if I can help with anything.
+He doesn’t code much, either.
+“That changed when we hired engineers who were a lot smarter than me,” he told Inc. Magazine.
+“Occasionally, I’ll sit in on their meetings to get a sense of what’s going on and see if I can help with anything.
 I’m really good at asking questions.”

-Until recently, he lived just minutes away from his Manhattan office, and zipped around on a Vespa, which he said was “a lot cheaper than cabs for getting around the city.”
-He and his girlfriend are renovating a loft in the Williamsburg section of Brooklyn, so his commute will be a bit further -- but he’s keeping his offices in New York City, instead of heading west like so many other technology visionaries.
+Until recently, he lived just minutes away from his Manhattan office, and zipped around on a Vespa, which he noted was “a lot cheaper than cabs for getting around the city.”
+He and his girlfriend are renovating a loft in the Williamsburg section of Brooklyn, so his commute will be a bit further, but he’s keeping his offices in New York City, instead of heading west like so many other technology visionaries.

 What Makes Tumblr Different

-Some analysts think Facebook may buy out Tumblr, in the same way it absorbed Instagram for $736 million.
-According to Quantcast, Tumblr receives 215 billion page views a month.
+Some analysts think Facebook may buy Tumblr, in the same way it absorbed Instagram for roughly $1 billion.
+According to Quantcast, Tumblr receives around 60 billion U.S. page views a month.
 It’s ranked as the No. 14 most-visited site in the U.S., and while Facebook still dominates from third place, Tumblr hosts 80 million blogs and receives tens of millions of new posts every day.
-Meanwhile, Facebook’s traffic is leveling off -- most people who are going to use it are already on it.
-Further, Facebook has had real issues with going mobile on the site, a problem Tumblr isn’t experiencing.
+Meanwhile, Facebook’s traffic is leveling off — most people who are going to use it are already on it.
+Furthermore, Facebook has issues with its mobile strategy, a problem Tumblr isn’t experiencing.

 Tumblr also allows people to curate their favorite multimedia items, something that can get lost on Facebook with its interactive Timeline.
-Those blogs also lend themselves well to attracting advertisers because the posted items stay grouped and easily accessible, unlike on Facebook.
-Since Facebook has historically had trouble monetizing over the years, it may start losing advertisers to Tumblr’s more personalized approach.
+Those blogs also lend themselves well to attracting advertisers because the posted items stay grouped and easily accessible.
+Historically, Facebook has had trouble monetizing its content, which may start losing adverting to Tumblr’s more personalized approach.

-Even if Facebook buys out Tumblr, it won’t be easy.
-Zuckerberg negotiated the Instagram deal before the Facebook went public -- and when the company’s stock was still heading for record sales.
-Today, Facebook is hovering around 40 percent lower than the IPO price, so it's not as strong as it once was.
-In addition, there is Karp, who remains notoriously independent, with enough personal wealth and youth to still be a dreamer who would want to keep his site completely independent.
+If Facebook buys out Tumblr, it won’t be easy.
+Zuckerberg negotiated the Instagram deal before Facebook went public, when the company’s stock was still heading for record sales.
+Today, Facebook is at a weaker position, hovering at around 40 percent of its IPO price.
+In addition, there is Karp, who remains notoriously independent, with enough personal wealth and youth to still be a dreamer and keep his site independent.

 Taking the Next Step

-Tumblr is on the rise, but despite its success faces a pivotal point in its viability as a long-term business.
+Tumblr is on the rise, but despite its success, it faces a pivotal point in its viability as a long-term business.
 It will need to keep attracting an advertising base to help it meet its costs.
-Advertising on such visually-driven sites is usually a hard sale, and Karp, like many visionaries, doesn’t like the idea of ads breaking up the design.
-The company, though, is earning money through ads that don’t feel intrusive, such as sponsored blog posts, like what Facebook does, to keep the feed clean and efficient.
+Advertising, on such visually-driven sites, is usually a hard sale, and Karp, like many visionaries, doesn’t like the idea of ads breaking up the design.
+The company, though, is earning money through ads that don’t feel intrusive, such as sponsored blog posts to keep the feed clean and efficient.

-Karp, for all his strengths as a programmer, is still young and needs the help of a seasoned, tougher team to guide his business to the top, and reportedly has hired a head-hunting firm to help the him find a experienced chief operating officer.
-He said his company is spending time meeting great executives, and he’ll fill out the team this year.
-When it happens, there’s no telling how high Tumblr -- or its creator -- will climb. ♦
+Karp, for all his strengths as a programmer, is still young and needs the help of a seasoned, tougher team to guide his business to the top.
+He’s reportedly hired a head-hunting firm to help him find an experienced chief operating officer, he told Business Insider in an e-mail.
+He added that Tumblr is spending time meeting great executives, and he’ll fill out the team later this year.
+When it happens, there’s no telling how high Tumblr — or its creator — will climb. ♦

 Categories: Movers & Shakers